 Don’t throw food away in trash cans.
 Think of doing so as creating a feast for the flies and then sending them formal dinner invitations to boot.
 Instead, utilize your garbage disposal or compost bin.
 Also, be sure to take out the trash regularly (and possibly daily if the situation is really dire).

-4. And about that compost bin
+4. About that compost bin.

 If you choose to keep your compost bin inside, then you must be diligent about taking it out daily.
 You can also move the collection bin outside, and immediately deposit your compost into it.

 Any produce you have stored out on the counter or in the pantry should be covered.
 If your produce is in a basket or bowl, employ a plate, a pan lid, a cutting board or whatever will get the job done as a cover.
 You can also try transferring produce stored at room temperature into a closed paper bag, or if it won’t be too harmful to the produce, store them in the refrigerator.

 6. Don’t forget the sponges, dishtowels, mops and more